Karan-Raj-Singh/Karan-Raj-Singh/README.md

 - 👋 Hi, I’m @Karan-Raj-Singh
 - 👀 I’m interested in  Financial Analysis
-- 🌱 I’m currently pursuing my master's from Dublin City University in Finance
+- 🌱 Pursued my master's from Dublin City University in Finance
 - 💞️ I’m looking to collaborate on  New Projects
 - 📫 singhkaranraj01@gmail.com
 <!---